Updates 7/29/25

 - Check the presentation date page (on schedule) for a page of sources and a set of Google Slides you can modify and use

-- one group member: download the chapter slides as Powerpoint to your computer
+- download the chapter slides as Powerpoint to your computer

-- reupload to one group member’s shared class folder and convert to Google Slides
+- reupload to your shared class folder and convert to Google Slides

 - share the slides with every student in the group